Our Review Process

 One tablespoon of palm sugar contains:

 Palm sugar is also a rich source of minerals like zinc, iron, potassium, copper, phosphorus, and manganese.
 Palm sugar also contains Vitamin B, a small number of antioxidants, flavonoids, and amino acids, making it a healthier substitute for table sugar.
+Also know about Indian diabetes diet.

 The Glycaemic index of palm sugar is low, i.e., 35.
 This low glycaemic index prevents a sudden increase in blood glucose levels after consuming palm sugar and makes it safe for people with diabetes.